Media: LEDs, reflective material, custom lighting sequence, electrical hardware.

 Dimensions: 34 ft x 34 ft x 11 ft 8 in

 Grimanesa Amorós’ work is informed both by technology and the natural world.
 Although her light-based practice suggests wonders such as the aurora borealis, she transforms these spectacles into high-tech installations.

 For OnSite Katonah, Amorós presents bubble-like sculptures that appear to float in the gallery.
 The work cites the human-made Uros Islands, which float on the waters of Lake Titicaca in her native country of Peru.
 For centuries the Uros people have crafted these small islands out of reeds.
-While the inhabitants add reeds to the top of the islands, the bottom layers of reeds decompose.
-Therefore, bubbles take shape and keep the structures on top of the water’s surface.
-Amorós creates her own islands from LED lights that shift in color to create glowing forms.
-Thus, the works marries the organic and technological.
+The bottom layers decompose while the inhabitants add reeds to the islands’ top.
+Therefore, bubbles take shape and keep the structures on the water’s surface.
+Amorós creates her islands from LED lights that shift in color to create glowing forms.
+Thus, the works marry the organic and technological.